huang2002/super-x/README.md

-# hyper-x
+# super-x

 > A lightweight front-end lib.

 ## Introduction

-`hyper-x` is a front-end lib that helps you create reactive UIs easily by providing many helpers to deal with
+`super-x` is a front-end lib that helps you create reactive UIs easily by providing many helpers to deal with

 - reactive binding
 - element manipulation